-Below are batwing chaps for sale on eBay.
+Below are batwing chaps for sale.
 Batwing chaps are fuller cut than another common style of chaps called shotgun chaps.

 Batwing Chaps Photos